nest/nest-simulator/doc/contribute/eclipse_workflow.rst

 * You select the active configuration from the project context menu via ``Build Configurations > Set Active``.
 * To build a different configuration directly, you can also click on the little triangle next to the hammer icon and select the configuration you want to build.

 A build just runs make.
-If you want to do more (install, run the tests), you need to select one of the make targets from the context menu via ``Make Targets > Build ...``; in this case, you will always run the active build configuration.
+If you want to do more (install, run the tests), you need to select one of the make targets from the context menu via "Make Targets" → "Build" ...; in this case, you will always run the active build configuration.

 When running a new configuration for the first time,

-* either click on the triangle next to the "play" button, choose ``Run configurations ...``, select the configuration you want to run and click ``Run``
+* either click on the triangle next to the "play" button, choose "Run configurations", select the configuration you want to run and click "Run"
-* or go to the same menu via the context menu ``Run as ... > Run configurations ...``.
+* or go to the same menu via the context menu "Run as" ... → "Run configurations" ...

 Afterwards, you can select the run configuration by clicking on the little triangle next to the play button.